premailer/css_parser/README.md

 # Usage

 You initiate a document `CssParser::Document.new` and you can start to load it with css.
 Main methods to add css are: load_uri! (load url and follows @imports based on the full url), load_file! (loads file and follows @imports based on path from file imported) and load_string! (load a block of css).
-All of these apis tries to absolute all urls
+All of these apis tries to absolute all urls.

+CssParser::Document -> Wrapper to holds all the rules on one block
+CssParser::RuleSet -> Wrapper to hold each use like `.a, .b { color: hotpink; }`. notice this example has two selectors `.a` and `.b`

 ```Ruby